wooooooooooooooowastaken/mcevzar.github.io/_posts/2016-10-26-Do-all-lives-have-equal-value?.md

 ---
 layout: post
-title: Modern programming language syntax similarites
+title: Do all lives have equal value?
 category: effective altruism
 ---